Pop, Clink, Swish: The Final Countdown to The Final Four!

 The little flags might be my favorite!
 I added them to black and white paper straws I recently picked up on clearance at Target for $1.
 They are displayed in a tin can leftover from some canned veggies that I wrapped in black and white stripped paper and secured with double-sided tape.
 Make sure to save a few tin cans for craft projects.
 You never know when they'll come in handy!

 No game day bar would be complete without some drink options and they don't have to be complication.
 We all know Gatorade is the sports drink of choice, so all you need is some vodka + your sports drink flavor of choice and you've got some easy shots.
 You can also serve the extra Gatorade as a great non-alcoholic option.
-This was the perfect place to add the 3 Point Shots sign in a handy and cheap Ikea frame I have around for parties.
+This was the perfect place to add the 3 Point Shots sign in a handy and a cheap Ikea frame I have around for parties.

 I decorated this area with a dollar store clipboard, a free printable bracket, and a dollar store basketball Easter basket that I flipped upside down to create some height on the bar.